Python extension wrapping the ICU C++ API

 NetBSD: there is a pyicu package available via

 OpenBSD: there is a pyicu package available via

 Other operating systems: see below.

 Before building PyICU the ICU libraries must be built and installed.
 Refer to each system's instructions for more information.

-PyICU is built with setuptools:
+PyICU is built from sources with

 pkg-configis available (the